huan/clone-class/README.md

 Learn more about the full story at Chatie blog: [New Feature: Multi-Instance Support for Wechaty v0.16(WIP)](https://blog.chatie.io/blessed-twins-bot/)

+## SEE ALSO

+An UseCase of `clone-class` can be found at Chatie blog <git@github.com:zixia/node-clone-class.git>.
+It's also the place where this module comes from.

 ## AUTHOR

 [Huan LI](http://linkedin.com/in/zixia) \<zixia@zixia.net\>